Attending a protest / Protest

 What should I wear?

 Wear non-distinctive, comfortable clothing and shoes.
-It is best to cover as much skin as possible, even if the weather is warm.
 Wear dark colours if possible, and if you have distinctive markings or tattoos, try to cover them.
 Wear something waterproof.

-If you are on your period, wear pads instead of tampons as it may be difficult to access a toilet, and keep a spare on you.
+If you are on your period, wear pads instead of tampons as it may be difficult to access a toilet.
+Make sure to keep a spare on you.

 It is best to leave jewellery – including necklaces earrings and bracelets – at home, to ensure they aren’t lost, damaged, or caught on anything.